nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 [^AUTOREPLACED1999FCA816ENDREPLACE]: [1999] FCA 816

 In *Koninklijke Philips Electronics NV v Remington Products Australia Pty Ltd*,[^AUTOREPLACED1999FCA816ENDREPLACE] the design of a triple-headed rotary shaver could not be registered as a trade mark since the configuration of the three heads was the best design and did not add anything extra to distinguish the product.

 [^AUTOREPLACED1999FCA816ENDREPLACE]: [1999] FCA 816

-__Chocolaterie Guylian N.V. v Registrar of Trade Marks__

 In *[Chocolaterie Guylian N.V. v Registrar of Trade Marks](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/2009/891.html)*,[^AUTOREPLACED2009FCA891ENDREPLACE] the seahorse shape of Guylian chocolates could not be registered as a trade mark as Guylian did not use the shape as its trade mark.
 Despite evidence that consumers associated the shape with Guylian chocolates, Guylian solely used its name as a badge of origin for goods.
 The seahorse shape was thus not distinctive.